x4d69636861656c/dvwa-attack-mitigation-lab/README.md

 - Learn real-world monitoring and mitigation techniques (ModSecurity, WAFs, etc.)
 - Build practical offensive and defensive skills

-## Structure
+## Repository Structure
+dvwa-attack-mitigation-lab/
+├── README.md
+└── docs/
+    └── command-injection/
+        ├── command-injection-low.md
+        ├── command-injection-medium.md
+        ├── command-injection-high.md
+        └── command-injection-impossible.md

-Each attack has its own document with the following sections:
+Each attack has its own folder, with separate files for each difficulty level:

 - Attack: how to exploit the vulnerability
 - Security controls: What DVWA adds at each difficulty level and how to bypass it